MarcoAntonioGoncalves/Switch-Mode-Power-Supply-12-V-3-W/README.md

    - Start with the theoretical section to understand the main concepts.

 2. **Simulations**
-   - Review the simulations, which provide a comparison between theoretical and simulated results.
+   - Review the simulations made in PSIM.

 3. **Component Selection**
    - After the simulations, analyze the component selection.